yathish1618/yathish1618.github.io/media-consumption/ReadMe.txt

 Movies and books part done.
-Parse music info from music-catalogue html pages.

 Notes for updating imdb-ratings.csv
 There's on extra column at the last for "year".
 Have to manually update that.